sgmurphy/wordpress-plugins/betterdocs/README.txt

 == Changelog ==

+= 3.5.8 - 11/06/2024 =
+- Fixed: Edited Sample CSV file returning an error
+- Fixed: Drag and drop sorting not working for Docs
+- Fixed: Category Grid block's masonry layout showing an error in the editor
+- Few minor bug fixes and improvements

 = 3.5.7 - 27/05/2024 =
 - Added: Option to change the feedback icon for the Elementor widget.